Annex M is an ADSL2+ standard that increases your upstream data rate beyond the limits of standard ADSL2+.

-This means that your achieved upstream mode may be slower than you expect, for reasons related to the Network Deployment Rules.
+The Network Deployment Rules may mean your achieved upstream speed may be slower than your expect.
 These rules are not modifiable—they are the basis on which it is legal to deploy Annex M in Australia.

-That said, there are reasons why the trade-off may be worse than 1:1 - you may see a greater drop in downstream sync speed than you gain in upstream speed.
+That said, there are reasons why the trade-off may be worse than 1:1.
+You may see a greater drop in downstream sync speed than you gain in upstream speed.

 Please submit requests for support to our Support team.